The Disneyland of Death

 —Iron Maiden | The Number of the Beast | 1982

-If you’re just getting into the bible, I recommend you start at the end and work your way back.
+If you’re just getting into the Bible, I recommend you start at the end and work your way back.

 Typically, I would reread the text, spiral down a research rabbit hole, and try to present a thoughtful, fresh perspective.